 National priority plant pests

-Plant Health Committee has identified national priority plant pests that are exotic to Australia, are under eradication or have limited distribution.
+The Plant Health Committee has recently reviewed the National Priority Plant Pests that are exotic to Australia, under eradication or have limited distribution.
 These are the focus of government investment and action, including funding through the Priority Pest and Disease Planning and Response.
 While by no means the only plant pests of biosecurity concern, the National Priority Plant Pests serve to highlight the sort of threats Australia faces.
 The National Priority Plant Pest will be used to focus national preparedness capability through the development of national action plans.

 Check the priority plant pests: